Four-manifolds, geometries and knots: Twist spins of torus knots

-If $p$, $q$ and $r$ are pairwise relatively prime then $M(p,q,r)$ is an homology sphere and the group $\pi$ of the $r$-twist spin of the $(p,q)$-torus knot has a central element which maps to a generator of $\pi/\pi'$.
-Hence $\pi\cong\pi'\times Z$ and $\pi'$ has weight 1.
-Moreover if $t$ is a generator for the $Z$ summand then an element $h$ of $\pi'$ is a weight element for $\pi'$ if and only if $ht$ is a weight element for $\pi$.
-This correspondance also gives a bijection between conjugacy classes of such weight elements.
-If we exclude the case $(2,3,5)$ then $\pi'$ has infinitely many distinct weight orbits, and moreover there are weight elements such that no power is central [Pl83].
-Therefore we may obtain many 2-knots whose groups are as in Theorem 16.5 but which are not themselves branched twist spins by surgery on weight elements in $M(p,q,r)\times S^1$.

-If $K$ is a 2-knot with group as in Theorem 16.5 then $M(K)$ is aspherical, and so is homotopy equivalent to $M(K_1)$ for some $K_1$ which is a branched twist spin of a torus knot.
-If we assume that $K$ is fibred, with irreducible fibre, we get a stronger result.
-The next theorem is a version of Proposition 6.1 of [Pl86], starting from more algebraic hypotheses.

 \begin{theorem} Let $K$ be a fibred $2$-knot such that $\pi{K}$ has centre of rank $2$, some power of a weight element being central.
-Suppose that the fibre is irreducible.
 Then $M(K)$ is homeomorphic to $M(K_1)$, where $K_1$ is some branched twist spin of a torus knot. \end{theorem}

 \begin{proof} Let $F$ be the closed fibre and $\phi:F\to F$ the characteristic map.
 Then $F$ is a Seifert fibred manifold, as above.
 Now the automorphism of $F$ constructed as in Theorem 16.5 induces the same outer automorphism of $\pi_1(F)$ as $\phi$, and so these maps must be homotopic.
-Therefore they are in fact isotopic [Sc85, BO91].
+Therefore they are in fact isotopic \cite{[Sc85],[BO91]}.
 The theorem now follows. \end{proof}